GDPR Compliance and Data Privacy at Honeit

 - Ensure that the processed personal data is protected adequately

-- Establish a clear process to identify and report data breaches within the timeframes set out in GDPR
+- Establish a straightforward process to identify and report data breaches within the timeframes set out in GDPR

 - Conclude a data processing agreement with all third parties who process personal data on Honeit’s behalf

-What is in GDPR about processing personal data?
+What is in the GDPR about processing personal data?

-- Personal data must be processed in a matter that is fair and transparent towards the data subject
+- Personal data must be processed in a manner that is fair and transparent towards the data subject

-- Personal data may be collected for purposes that have been communicated to data subject and for which you have a legitimate purpose
+- Personal data may be collected for purposes that have been communicated to the data subject and for which you have a legitimate purpose.

 - Personal data must be kept no longer than necessary